qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 * :guilabel:`Use Largest Feature`: Uses value from feature with the largest geometry.
 * :guilabel:`Set to NULL`: Sets attribute to NULL.

+**Add Policies**

+When adding new features, fields offer additional policies that control how their initial values are populated.
+These apply only to the :guilabel:`When adding features` operation and determine whether the field reuses the value last entered during the current editing session.

+Available options are:

+* :guilabel:`Use Default Value`:
+  The field value is initialized using its configured :ref:`default value <default_values>`.
+  If no default value is defined, the field starts unset.

+* :guilabel:`Reuse Last Entered Value`:
+  The last value will be reused.
+A pin |mIconRememberEnabled| button is added to toggle the behavior.
+  When active, the last value will take priority over the default value.
+  If you disable |mIconRememberDisabled| the pin, the field reverts to using the default value for the next new feature.

+* :guilabel:`Allow Reuse of Last Entered Value`:
+  The last value can be reused, however it will not be by default.
+  A pin |mIconRememberEnabled| button is added to toggle the behavior.
+  When active, the last value will take priority over the default value.
+  If you disable |mIconRememberDisabled| the pin, the field reverts to using the default value for the next new feature.

 .. _edit_widgets:

 Edit widgets